Exporting to Finland

 The Finnish language belongs to the Uralic family of languages, and has a total of 5.4 million native speakers.
-You can read more about the Finnish language here.

 The economy of Finland is stable and strong.
 Finland’s GDP is similar to that of other Western European countries, such as France, Germany and the United Kingdom.
 A total of 70.6% of the GDP of Finland comes from services, with industry accounting for 26.9% and agriculture for 2.5%.
 Finland is an excellent export market for Europe countries, because the number of consumers is considerable, the location is favourable, and Finnish business culture is excellent.
 For more detailed information on entering the Finnish market, visit the Finnish information bank.
 You can also find additional information on the website of the Finnish Chamber of Commerce.